 Road conditions such as tight turns, potholes, and lane closures can result in bus accidents.
 As discussed, buses are larger than regular cars and take wider turns.
 Bus drivers must use caution when traversing right turns or narrow lanes to ensure they do not damage the bus.
 However, other drivers sharing the road must also avoid following too closely or accelerating too quickly toward bus drivers on a turn.

-Common accidents include t-bone accidents between the bus and a car on a turn in an intersection, rear-end accidents, and pedestrian-related accidents – usually with a driver hitting a schoolchild after the child disembarks the bus.
-Injuries resulting from these accidents vary in severity: common injuries are various forms of traumatic brain injuries, coup-contrecoup brain injuries, broken bones, lacerations, and emotional distress.
+Common car accidents with buses include t-bone accidents on a turn in an intersection, rear-end accidents, and pedestrian-related accidents – usually with a driver hitting a schoolchild after the child disembarks the bus.
+Common child injuries in school bus accidents vary in severity and may include various forms of traumatic brain injuries, coup-contrecoup brain injuries, broken bones, lacerations, and emotional distress.

 How Can School Bus Accidents Be Prevented?